Achievement and Progress

 All Computing lessons are thoroughly planned to enable differentiation and engagement of everyone in the classroom.
 The teaching staff provide excellent support and help to bring the subject to life by ensuring lessons are interactive and exciting.

-In Year 10 our students will be studying a new and updated curriculum.
-They will either follow the Level 1/2 or Entry level programme of study route.
-Both incorporate project based tasks alongside written exams.
+Our KS4 students follow a Functional Skills Level 1/2 or Entry level programme of study route.
 The programmes enable the students to develop the skills learnt in KS3 and also relate them to real life situations.

 Overview of Teaching Programme